Trivaxy/QuickNA/README.md

     }
 }
 ```
 Done!
 Behaviors in QuickNA must be registered before they can be used, which is super simple.

-You should probably read the overview first before before moving on to registering.
-(WIP)
+You should probably read the [wiki](https://github.com/Trivaxy/QuickNA/wiki) first before before moving on to registering; it covers most of QuickNA in 10 minutes.